 - Quickly press the Volume Up and then the Volume Down button one after the other.

 - Apply pressure to the Power button, which is located at the top of your iPad.
 Keep holding until you see the recovery mode screen.
 Don't release when you see the Apple logo.

 If you own an iPad with a Home button:

 - Press the Home button together with the Power button and keep holding them down.

 - Don’t release the buttons when you see the Apple logo.
 Let them go when you see the recovery mode screen.

 After you see the recovery mode screen, a message will pop up letting you know that iTunes has detected your device.
 From this popup, you must click Restore and follow the instructions.

 The Bottom Line

-When an iPad won’t update it can be rather frustrating.
+When an iPad or iPhone won't update, it can be quite frustrating for us.
 Try all of the above possible solutions to fix the issue and enjoy using a well-functioning device.
 If my iPad won’t update to iPadOS 15 or the iPad won’t update software issue keeps appearing, try Umendit to fix it without data loss.